 BBC Music Introducing LIVE 18 launches with support of UK Music Industry bodies

 BBC Music has announced a brand new three-day music discovery festival - BBC Music Introducing LIVE 18.
 Taking place on 8-10 November 2018, the event will welcome 15,000 budding musicians and industry talent at London’s iconic Tobacco Dock.
-Since its launch in 2007, BBC Music Introducing has been dedicated to discovering and supporting new music.

 Supported by BBC Music and the breadth of the UK Music Industry, this year’s event will build on the success of 2017’s BBC Music Introducing Amplify with a programme of inspiring performances, talks and masterclasses.
 BBC Radio will broadcast live from the heart of the event at Tobacco Dock throughout the three days, ahead of live concerts each evening featuring high profile BBC Music Introducing alumni and guests.